Academic Policies and Regulations

 Academic Performance Notification

 Students are expected to maintain satisfactory academic progress toward completion of their degree as outlined in Continuation.
 The Advising Support Center will review grades at the conclusion of each term.
-Students who meet the minimum standard for continuation, but appear to experience academic difficulty, may receive an Academic Performance Notification.
+Students who have a cumulative GPA above a 2.0 but a term GPA less than a 2.0 will receive an Academic Performance Notification from the ASC.
+Likewise, students who may be behind on satisfactory academic credits will receive a Performance Notification from the ASC.
 The Academic Performance Notification lets students know they should be diligent in attending to their academic responsibilities and refraining from participating in activities that might interfere with their academic focus and performance.

 Academic Warning